Dominicans: Music and dance

 Bachata, a form of music and dance that originated in the countryside and rural marginal neighborhoods of the Dominican Republic, has become quite popular in recent years.
 Its subjects are often romantic; especially prevalent are tales of heartbreak and sadness.
 In fact, the original name for the genre was amargue ("bitterness", or "bitter music", or blues music), until the rather ambiguous (and mood-neutral) term bachata became popular.
 Bachata grew out of and is still closely related to, the pan-Latin American romantic style called bolero.
 Over time, it has been influenced by merengue and by a variety of Latin American guitar styles.

 Salsa music has had a great deal of popularity in the country.
 During the late 1960s Dominican musicians like Johnny Pacheco, creator of the Fania All Stars played a significant role in the development and popularization of the genre.

-Particularly among the young, a genre that has been growing in popularity in recent years in the Dominican Republic is Dominican rap.
-Also known as Rap del Patio ("yard rap") it is rap music created by Dominican crews and solo artists.
-Originating in the early 2000s with crews such as Charles Family, successful rappers such as Lapiz Conciente, Vakero, Toxic Crow, and R-1 emerged.
-The youth have embraced the music, sometimes over merengue, merengue típico, bachata, as well as salsa, and, most recently, reggaeton.
-Dominican rap differs from reggaeton in the fact that Dominican rap does not use the traditional Dem Bow rhythm frequently used in reggaeton, instead of using more hip hop-influenced beats.
-As well, Dominican rap focuses on urban themes such as money, women, and poverty, similarly to American rap.